prafful-siddanati-hs/playwright-saucelabs-automation/README.md

 To run your tests on Saucelabs via local
 - Make sure to install saucectl.
 Follow the instructions [here](https://docs.saucelabs.com/dev/cli/saucectl/#installing-saucectl/)
 - Use the command `npx saucectl run` on terminal to see the results on SL UI
-- If you want to run tests inside a specific suite, then use `npx saucectl run --select-suite="Suite Name" `.
+- If you want to run tests inside a specific suite, then use `make run-test SUITE_NAME="[Select suite name from .sauce/config.yml]"` or `npx saucectl run --select-suite="Suite Name" `.
+- Use the option `--show-console-log` to view the test log in terminal, else the log can also be found under console.log option under Logs tab of SL UI
 Refer to the [Jenkinsfile](https://github.hootops.com/hootsuite/playwright-saucelabs-automation/blob/master/playwright.Jenkinsfile) for an example.

 ### Vault Setup